 - a) invalidID: The operational binding ID given in the request is not known by the receiving DSA or is in the wrong state for the requested operation. - b) duplicateID: The operational binding ID given in the establishment request already exists at the responder.
-This may be caused by a prior attempt to establish an operational binding instance when the result was lost and initiator has repeated the establishment request. - c) unsupportedBindingType: The requested operational binding type is not supported by the DSA. - d) notAllowedForRole: A management operation on the operational binding instance has been requested which is not allowed for the role that the requestor plays (e.g., a Terminate Operational Binding operation has been issued by a DSA that takes a role which is not allowed to initiate the termination of the operational binding instance). - e) parametersMissing: Any required establishment or termination parameters that are defined for the type of operational binding are missing. - f) roleAssignment: The requested role assignment for an asymmetric operational binding instance has not been accepted. - g) invalidStartTime: The specified starting time for the operational binding instance has not been accepted. - h) invalidEndTime: The specified termination time for the operational binding instance has not been accepted. - invalidAgreement: The terms of agreement for the requested operational binding instance have not been accepted.
+This may be caused by a prior attempt to establish an operational binding instance when the result was lost and initiator has repeated the establishment request. - c) unsupportedBindingType: The requested operational binding type is not supported by the DSA. - d) notAllowedForRole: A management operation on the operational binding instance has been requested which is not allowed for the role that the requestor plays (e.g., a Terminate Operational Binding operation has been issued by a DSA that takes a role which is not allowed to initiate the termination of the operational binding instance). - e) parametersMissing: Any required establishment or termination parameters that are defined for the type of operational binding are missing. - f) roleAssignment: The requested role assignment for an asymmetric operational binding instance has not been accepted. - g) invalidStartTime: The specified starting time for the operational binding instance has not been accepted. - h) invalidEndTime: The specified termination time for the operational binding instance has not been accepted. - i) invalidAgreement: The terms of agreement for the requested operational binding instance have not been accepted.
 The terms of agreement that would be accepted by the responding DSA can be returned in agreementProposal. - j) currentlyNotDecidable: The DSA is not able to decide on-line about the establishment or modification of the requested operational binding instance.
-A time when the request should be repeated can be given in retryAt. - k) modificationNotAllowed: The Modify Operational Binding operation is rejected since modification is not permitted for this binding instance.
+A time when the request should be repeated can be given in retryAt. - k) modificationNotAllowed: The Modify Operational Binding operation is rejected since modification is not permitted for this binding instance. - l) invalidBindingType: A modifyOperationalBinding or a terminateOperationalBinding request specifies an operational binding type not established between the two DSAs in question. - m) invalidNewID: The new binding ID given in the request is invalid.